Skills for Success (Essential Skills) Summary

 Document Use

 Industrial mechanics (millwrights) scan and locate data on labels, lists, tables and schedules.
 They may interpret graphs when monitoring equipment operation.
-They interpret or review schematics and engineered drawings of systems (pneumatic, mechanical, structural and hydraulic) to identify malfunctions.
-Industrial mechanics (millwrights) may also retrieve and study data from scale drawings to identify location of equipment to be installed and verify location.
+They interpret or review schematics and engineered drawings of systems (pneumatic, mechanical, electrical, structural and hydraulic) to identify malfunctions.
+Industrial mechanics (millwrights) may also retrieve and study data from scale drawings to identify the location of equipment to be installed and verify location.
+They monitor and update apprentice evaluation and progress books.
 They also complete forms such as purchase orders, maintenance forms, logbooks and work orders.

 Writing

-Industrial mechanics (millwrights) write brief text entries in logbooks and in forms.
+Industrial mechanics (millwrights) maintain various trade-related documentation such as logbooks, forms, incident reports and drawings.
 They may write maintenance, repair and safe work procedures.
-Industrial mechanics (millwrights) write emails to supervisors, co-workers about ongoing work, and suppliers about equipment specifications.
-They may also write incident reports and update drawings.
+They may also write emails to supervisors and co-workers about ongoing work, and to suppliers about equipment specifications.

 Oral Communication

 Industrial mechanics (millwrights) talk to suppliers, engineers and contractors about equipment specifications and access, orders, delivery and service times.
 They discuss work orders, equipment malfunctions and job task coordination with co-workers.
-They inform supervisors about work progress and may seek guidance and approvals from them.
-Industrial mechanics (millwrights) may discuss work with clients, advise them about maintenance and propose equipment modifications.
+They inform supervisors about work progress and may seek guidance and approval from them.
+Industrial mechanics (millwrights) may discuss work with clients and advise them about maintenance actions.
 They also discuss safety, productivity, and procedural and policy changes at meetings with co-workers, supervisors, engineers and clients.
-Industrial mechanics (millwrights) communicate with other tradespeople and personnel from other departments.
+Communication with other tradespeople and personnel from other departments is also important.

 Numeracy

 Industrial mechanics (millwrights) measure various physical properties of equipment.
-Calculations are required in multiple aspects of the industrial mechanics (millwrights) trade, such as pneumatic, mechanical, structural and hydraulic systems.
+Calculations are required in multiple aspects of the industrial mechanics (millwrights) trade, such as for pneumatic, mechanical, structural and hydraulic systems.
 They calculate distances, totals, maximums, minimums, tolerances, fits and quantities required.
 They also calculate loads, capacities, speeds, feeds and dimensions for mechanical components and systems.
 They perform calculations in order to adjust, level and align equipment according to specifications, and for diagnosing process variables.
-Industrial mechanics (millwrights) estimate weights and distances appropriate for rigging, hoisting, lifting and moving equipment and procedures.
+Industrial mechanics (millwrights) estimate weights and forces appropriate for rigging, hoisting/lifting and moving equipment and procedures.

 Thinking

 Thinking skills are critical to the industrial mechanics (millwrights) trade.
-They may problem solve by fabricating or adapting parts from other machines when parts needed are not available for maintenance and repairs.
+They may problem solve by fabricating or adapting parts from other machines.
 They may choose among refurbish, repair and replacement options for worn and defective parts such as hoses, motors, valves and bushings.
-They take into consideration factors such as maintenance guidelines, performance and test results, safety, efficiency and durability of replacement parts.
+They take into consideration factors such as maintenance guidelines, performance and test results, safety, efficiency, durability and availability of replacement parts.
 Industrial mechanics (millwrights) evaluate conditions of parts and equipment, and the safety of their work environment.
-They may assess feasibility of designs for small modifications to equipment, ensuring that designs meet technical specifications, performance requirements and jurisdictional regulations.
+They may assess the feasibility of designs for small modifications to equipment, ensuring that designs meet technical specifications, performance requirements and regulations.

 Digital Technology